 - Embrace creative freedom in one campaign

 Introducing more specific digital-targeting and campaign-flighting options to the TV environment brings the opportunity to tailor your message for different audiences.
 While consistency is important, you should also push beyond the idea of a single piece of creative.

 When Mox, one of Hong Kong’s first virtual banks, launched a consumer credit card, it took a flighted approach with a series of short videos to help people understand how its new virtual banking solutions would satisfy their banking needs and advance their financial goals.
 It turned to YouTube’s storytelling capabilities, such as video ad sequencing, to launch the short videos.
 Overall, its YouTube ad campaign generated 5.29 million video views and Mox exceeded its daily acquisition target by more than 50%.

 - Plan TV and digital together to maximize reach

 If you use total reach as your primary metric, grow it further by combining linear TV and YouTube.
-Try Nielsen’s Total Ads Ratings (TAR) data, which measures reach across multiple platforms.
-This will help you find the right mix of YouTube and linear TV that optimises their combined reach.
+Try using the Reach Planner and cross-media reach reporting which measures reach across multiple platforms.
+This will help you find the right mix of YouTube and linear TV that optimizes their combined reach.

 - Go big somewhere small